LxLeChat/PSGalleryModule/README.md

 ```
 It will retrieve all modules where the module id starts with PSC

+# Downloadcount switch
+The switch expand downloadcount and versiondownloadcount properties for each entities.
+Downloadcount will return the same value for every version of each entities.
+Instead VersionDownloadCount is more accurate, since its downloadcount per version.

 ## Example
 Retrieve all modules named psclassutils.
 In this example, it will return all the published versions of this particular module.
 ```